-Accessory dwelling units (or ADUs for short) are a hot topic in Whatcom County and throughout Washington State.
-As the trend of tiny houses, she-sheds, man caves, crafting cottages, and separate home offices has taken off, there are more and more home owners utilizing small separate buildings to add to their living space.
+Accessory dwelling units (or ADU for short) are a hot topic in Whatcom County and throughout Washington State.
+As the trend of tiny houses, she-sheds, man caves, crafting cottages, and separate home offices has taken off, more and more home owners are utilizing small separate buildings to add to their living space.

 In Whatcom County, the owner of the property must live in either the primary residence or the ADU.
 Bellingham and Ferndale require owners to submit an affidavit every other year confirming that one of units on the property is owner-occupied.

-This post provides a brief overview of some of the kinds of ADU regulations you might see in Whatcom County.
+This is only a brief overview of some of the kinds of ADU regulations you might see in Whatcom County.
 If you have additional questions or concerns the permit office is unable to address, feel free to call Limitless Law PLLC at 360-685-0145 for a free 15-minute phone consultation.